snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 ---

 :::danger
+Please note that this data model is under the Snowplow Personal & Academic License ([SPAL](/docs/contributing/personal-and-academic-license-faq/)).

-The unified package is currently in pre-release state.
+The unified package is currently in public preview state.
 :::

 ## Requirements